tkw1536/jMap/README.md

 # jMap

-This is a project which provides an interactive map of the college I live in.
-Done together with my roommate.
+This is a project which provides an interactive map of Jacobs University Bremen.
+It is an upgrade of the pre-existing jPeople by Stefan Mirea, as it provides a visulaiztion of room data. i.e. it has maps.

 See the demo at http://tkw1536.github.io/jMap/ (external mode only)